 I wrote this paper about children’s learning and inferences, and helped write this paper about the types of inferences we make and how they develop in children and adults.

-I’m finishing up my dissertation on how people learn about things unrelated to what they’re doing, and how structuring that “incidental” stuff can change what they learn and how they use it later.
+My dissertation is about how people learn things unrelated to what they’re doing, and how structuring that “incidental” stuff can change what they learn and how they use it later.
 It was my attempt at formalizing what happens in discovery learning, but within supervised classification, one of the oldest kinds of learning experiment setups in psychology.